ZenAtomsk/reading-notes-102/reflection-and-discussion.md

 support large projects, possessed strong mechanisms preventing corruption, and had a simple design.
 Since its inception in 2005, Git has become one of the most utilized Version Control Systems in the world.

-## Getting Started
+## **Getting Started**

-### Download Git
+### **Download Git**

 In order to use Git, your computer must have it available.
 If you already have Git on you computer, you should make sure you have the latest version.

-Git can be installed in three ways:
+*Git can be installed in three ways:*
   1. Install as a package
   2. Install via another installer
   3. Download and compile the source code.

-### Graphical Clients
+### **Graphical Clients**

 Git includes inherent Graphical User Interface (GUI) tools.
 However, users can also utilize third-party tools created for particular platforms.

-GUI Clients
+*GUI Clients*

-You can access a variety of GUI clients for Mac, Windows, and Linux via the following link:
+You can access a variety of GUI clients for Mac, Windows, and Linux [here](https://git-scm.com/downloads/guis).

+### **Initial customization**

+After making sure Git has been installed, you should perform some customization steps, which should only need to be completed once on any machine.
+To change settings, you can repeat these steps.

+**Configuration of Variables**

+An inherent Git tool called git config allows the setting of configuration variables that control aspects of Git’s operation and look.

+**Identity Setting**

+After installing Git, users should immediately set the user name and email address, which will be used for every Git commit.

+Type the following into Terminal or Command Line:

+> git config --global user.name "username"

+> git config --global user.email "email@email.com"

+To confirm that you have the correct settings, enter the following command:

+> git config --global user.name (should retrun username)

+> git config --global user.email (should return email@email.com)

+  - by using the -global option, these Git settings apply to anything on the system.
+To use different identity settings for a specific project, change the working directory to the desired local to the desired local Git repository and repeat the steps above without using -global